K1 tank: Development

 Between 1979 and 1980, several MOUs were signed between the two nations, mostly regarding intellectual rights and royalty payments.
-According to the MOU, the United States will provide its state-of-art Special Armor Plate (SAP), in which the material and protection are identical to the M1 Abrams while limiting Koreans from access until the installation due to national security reasons.
-Exporting of K1 is strictly controlled and needs authorization from the United States as many sensitive systems are installed, and South Korea requires to pay a royalty to Chrysler Defense.
+According to the MOUs, the United States would provide and install its state-of-art Special Armor Package (SAP), in which the material and protection were identical to the M1 Abrams, while restricting South Koreans during its installation due to national security reasons.
+Exporting of the K1 is strictly controlled and needs authorization from the United States as many sensitive systems are installed, and South Korea was required to pay a royalty to Chrysler Defense.
 Also, 44 designated parts (gradually reduced to 14) cannot be changed without United States approval, and some parts must be purchased periodically.
-In addition, South Korea will have the rights on, and be limited to, the technologies developed uniquely with the money provided by South Korea, while Chrysler also claims the rights to use them in the future.
-On the other hand, South Korea benefitted from the development cost of the cooperation with Chrysler; South Korea paid $60 million for the prototype development, far below the $700 million spent on M1 Abrams.
-However, Hyundai Precision Industry, which planned to produce the tank at its new factory, was excluded from direct involvement in designing the tank, and it was the biggest problem since Koreans had never made tanks before.
-Under these conditions, Koreans will be unable to produce tanks as they do not understand the structure and technology of the tank even with prototypes in hand.
+In addition, South Korea would have the rights on, and be limited to, the technologies developed uniquely with the money provided by South Korea, while Chrysler also claimed the rights to use them in the future.
+On the other hand, South Korea benefited from the development cost of the cooperation with Chrysler; South Korea paid $60 million for the prototype development, far below the $700 million spent on the M1 Abrams.
+However, the biggest disadvantage in the agreement for South Korea was that Hyundai Precision Industry, which had planned to produce the tank at its new factory, was excluded from direct involvement in designing the tank.
+Since Koreans had not made tanks before, they would be unable to produce tanks as they did not understand the structure and technology of the tank even with prototypes in hand.

 From October 1980 to April 1981, Chrysler had three meetings with Hyundai to confirm the required operational capability (ROC) and presented a small-scale mock-up and reports.
 During the production of the prototypes, Chrysler Defense was sold to General Dynamics Land Systems (GDLS) in March 1982.
-A total of 2 prototypes named ROKIT (Republic of Korea Indigenous Tank) were produced with designations PV-1 (MTR - mobility test rig) and PV-2 (FTR - firepower test rig) in 1983 after 3 years of development and went to trial at Aberdeen Proving Ground based on American military standards.
-During the trial, PV-1 failed to climb the longitudinal slope of 60%, experienced a fire on the 1,200 hp Teledyne Continental Motors AVCR-1790 engine, and had issues with its transmission.
-PV-2 also reported issues with its fire control system; LOS (line of sight) was shaking due to frost in the winter season, taking too long for warmup, interference from electromagnetic waves, and lockup of the ballistic computer.
+Two prototypes named ROKIT (Republic of Korea Indigenous Tank) were produced with designations PV-1 (MTR - mobility test rig) and PV-2 (FTR - firepower test rig) in 1983 after three years of development and went to trial at Aberdeen Proving Ground based on American military standards.
+During the trial, the PV-1 failed to climb the longitudinal slope of 60%, experienced a fire on the 1,200 hp Teledyne Continental Motors AVCR-1790 engine.
+PV-2 also reported issues with its fire control system: the LOS (line of sight) was shaking due to frost in the winter season, it was taking too long to warm up, there was interference from electromagnetic waves, and the ballistic computer was locking up.
 Protection tests were done on separately built ballistic hulls and turrets, which showed some flaws during the test.
 Eventually, the known problems were fixed and improved by the time of delivery of the two prototypes.
 In the end, GDLS transferred the PV-1 along with 1,370 pages of blueprints and the TDP, but the number of blueprints was insufficient for manufacturing.